bbelyeu/usfm-references/README.md

     from usfm_references import valid_chapter, valid_chapter_or_intro, valid_usfm, valid_verse, valid_multi_usfm

 The validation methods all start with `valid_`.
-They take a single parameter which should be a string representation of a USMF reference.
+They take a single parameter which should be a string representation of a USFM reference.
 And they all return a boolean value representing whether the string was valid for the type that the method is validating against.